ahitrin/SiebenApp/README.md

  * `v` for circular switching current _view_: only open goals → only "top" goals → all goals → ...;
  * `q` for quitting when you are impressed enough.

+To view this list in the application itself, please use `/` button (or menu item).

 ## Usage tips

 You might not want to keep all of your tasks in a single file (`sieben.db` by default).
 So you could provide path to another database file in the command line: